 - 1 cup freshly grated parmesan cheese

 - 1 cup Italian seasoned breadcrumbs

-- In a large bowl, combine the ground turkey, eggs, parmesan cheese, Italian parsley and breadcrumbs.
+- In a large bowl, combine the ground turkey, egg, Parmesan cheese, breadcrumbs, milk and parsley.
 Squish the mixture with your hands until mixed.
 Add the onion mixture and kosher salt and continue mixing with hands.
-Add the water and mix.
 The mixture should be fairly wet.

-- Shape the meatballs to desired size, usually golf ball size.
+- Use wet hands or an ice cream scoop to shape the meatballs to desired size, usually golf ball size.
 Put some parchment paper on a baking sheet and place meatballs in single layer.
-Bake for about 20 to 25 minutes or until meatballs start to brown on top.
-If using right away, add to the marinara sauce for the last 30 minutes.
+Bake for about 15 to 20 minutes or until meatballs start to brown on top.
+If using right away, add to a simmering marinara sauce for the last 30 minutes.
 If not using, you can freeze.